markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 Congrats!
 The markup has been successfully added.
 We'll format this later in the CSS lesson.

-Now let's update the remote `develop` branch with our new feature by using the following commands:
+Now let's update the remote `develop` branch with the new feature by using the following commands:

 ```
 git checkout develop